frankbauer/ilias-asscodequestion/README.md

 * Add UI to define random values
 * Add support to replace random tags

-### Version 2.0.1
-* Continous Compilation for some langauges (Javascript, Python)
-* Added brain.js. dom-side (all languages) and worker-side (JavaScript)
-* Pass Runtime Arguments from Canvas Object to worker-code (JavaScript)
-* Cancel-Button for Run-Actions. (allows users to terminate the code compilation/execution)

-### Version 2.0.0
-* Initial Support for Blockly
-* API Extensions for pcCodeQuestion (https://github.com/frankbauer/ilias-pccodequestion)

 ### Version 1.1.10
 * Support for Ilias 5.4